The LEAP Curriculum

 • Use their sense of sight, hearing, touch, smell and taste to explore their environment using sensory vocabulary

-• Experiment with concept of balance
+• Experiment with the concept of balance

 • Explore and identify simple machines through play